India

 the city of Chittorgarh

-A group of young children pose welcomingly outside a traditional house in the city of Chittorgarh in Rajasthan. © Christophe Cappelli
+A group of cheerful children pose outside their traditional Chittorgarh home, offering the warmest welcome a traveler could hope for in Rajasthan. © Christophe Cappelli

 the old Chittorgarh Fort